 - Cinnamon to taste (a few dashes)

-- 2 cups water plus one tablespoon lemon juice or apple cider vinegar
+- 2 cups water plus one teaspoon lemon juice or apple cider vinegar (lemon and vinegar is optional, it helps to break down phytic acid of the grains, but sometimes I just use water)

 - Rinse grains and soak overnight in water and lemon juice or vinegar.
 I put the grains in a bowl and cover them with water, I add the lemon juice and cover bowl with a plate.
 I leave this on the counter overnight.